Successful Small Firm Practice

 Attendees at this program are encouraged to actively participate in the sessions, and create work product during and between sessions which may include a detailed law firm business plan, extensive marketing program, newsletter series, website content, social media program, law firm manual, risk management analysis, fee agreements, standardized client communication procedures, law firm account management systems, and a law firm backup and security plan.

-- Choosing a practice that is best for you and for your ideal clients: Analyzing what kind of problem solving fits best with your personality, interests, and, ultimately, what will make you as successful as you can be in the legal profession.
+- Choosing a practice that is best for you and determining your ideal clients: Analyzing what kind of problem solving fits best with your personality, interests, and, ultimately, what will make you as successful as you can be in the legal profession.
 Identifying Bar resources available to members.

 - Business plan/Back-up plan: You will be provided with the tools to create a unique, detailed, and functional business plan during this course to guide your growth.
 You will learn how to create a system to manage your firm in the event you are unavailable for the short or long term.
 Lawyer v.
 Entrepreneur: Helping you to determine if you have the characteristics to venture out as a small firm lawyer by providing guided reflection on personal strengths and weaknesses in light of the characteristics needed to be a successful small firm lawyer.